loky-to/recipe-generation-app/README.md

-# 🧑‍🍳 Recipe Generator App
+# **🧑‍🍳 Recipe Generator App**

 A sleek, modern recipe generator built with **React**, **Next.js**, and **Redux**.
 Simply input your available ingredients, and the app will generate a recipe using **OpenAI's GPT-3.5-turbo**.

-Originally inspired by the [Scrimba "Learn React" course design](https://www.figma.com/design/73iyU720zWmrWgJsok5tYE/Chef-Claude?node-id=1-972&t=M9ROhLPrUkRdf4Qn-0), this version improves upon the foundation with a better user experience, expanded functionality, and AI integration upgrades.
+Originally inspired by the Scrimba's "Learn React" course  [Figma design](https://www.figma.com/design/73iyU720zWmrWgJsok5tYE/Chef-Claude?node-id=1-972&t=M9ROhLPrUkRdf4Qn-0), this version improves upon the foundation with a better user experience, expanded functionality, and AI integration upgrades.

 ---

-## 🔧 Features
+## **🔧 Features**

 - Add and remove ingredients dynamically
 - Generate recipes using OpenAI (GPT-3.5-turbo)